Girls Like You: Commercial performance

 "Girls Like You" debuted at number 94 on the US Billboard Hot 100, and ascended to number four following its first full week of tracking after the music video's arrival.
 The single made the fourth-biggest jump (90 positions) in the Hot 100's history, and became Maroon 5's 14th and Cardi B's sixth top-ten single overall.
 After spending six weeks at number two behind Drake's "In My Feelings", the single reached number one on its 17th charting week, becoming Maroon 5's fourth chart topper–their first since 2012's "One More Night"–and Cardi B's third.
 Cardi extended her record for most number ones among female rappers.
 Maroon 5 became the duo or group with the most Hot 100 number ones in the 21st century.

 "Girls Like You" became the first pop song to lead the chart after the record run of 34 consecutive weeks that rap songs had ruled the Hot 100, from January to September 2018.
 The single spent seven weeks atop the Hot 100, making Cardi the female rapper with the most cumulative weeks atop the chart, with eleven weeks.
 With 33 weeks in the top 10, it tied Ed Sheeran's "Shape of You" for the longest top 10 run in the chart's archives.
 Also tied by Post Malone and Swae Lee's "Sunflower" in 2019, with the record was later broken by Malone's "Circles" in 2020, and The Weeknd's "Blinding Lights" in 2021.
 "Girls Like You" also spent 36 consecutive weeks at number one on the Adult Contemporary, breaking the record of the longest-running number one, previous held by Uncle Kracker's 2003 version of "Drift Away" for 28 weeks.
 (Note: In 2024, the record was broken by Miley Cyrus's "Flowers".)
+"Girls Like You" ended up being the fifth best-performing entry on the Billboard Hot 100 of the 2010s, with Cardi B being the only female rapper on the top 40.

 With "Girls Like You" following "I Like It" at the top of Radio Songs, Cardi B became the first female rapper to ever replace herself at number one on that chart.
 With 16 weeks on top, it tied Mariah Carey's "We Belong Together" and No Doubt's "Don't Speak" for the second longest-leading number one on the Radio Songs chart, while matching Carey for the longest leading this century.
 With the single, the band scored its record-extending 13th number one on the Adult Top 40 radio airplay chart.

+The song was certified diamond by the Recording Industry Association of America (RIAA) in 2021 for selling more than 10 million units, with Cardi B becoming the first female rapper to achieve two diamond certifications.
+According to the International Federation of the Phonographic Industry (IFPI) it was the fifth-best selling song of 2018, with equivalent sales of 11.9 million units globally.